Sparrow-benjamin/alx-low_level_programming/0x0A-argc_argv/README.md

- a program that multiplies two numbers.
+a program that adds positive numbers.